ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **install** If the machine has no LabVIEW modules directory (c:\LabVIEW Modules) containing sample environment plus DAE programs.
 Install that now with:

-    If you are installing EPICS on a non-instrument and need to start the DAE in simulation mode, then you need to
+    If you are installing EPICS on a non-instrument and need to start the DAE in simulation mode, then you need to (in an epics terminal):

         cd C:\Instrument\Apps\EPICS
         create_icp_binaries